Hildenborough: Activities

-Local resident Dame Kelly Holmes opened Cafe 1809 in December 2014; the cafe closed in November 2018.

-Also in Hildenborough is the Oast Theatre, home to the Tonbridge Theatre and Arts Club.

-Local celebrities
+Notable residents

-Hildenborough is the family home of Olympic double-gold medallist Dame Kelly Holmes, who runs The 1809 Hub located on the main road through the village.
+Hildenborough is the family home of Olympic double-gold medallist Dame Kelly Holmes.
 Other famous residents included the late Sir Henry Cooper.

 Henry (real name Hyla) Stallard MBE (1901–73) lived in Mill Lane, he was an athlete in the 1924 Paris Olympics and represented Great Britain in the 800 and 1500m.
 He hurt his foot in one of the races but he picked himself up and carried on running.
 An actor played him in film Chariots of Fire.
 He became a pioneering eye surgeon at St Barts Hospital and Moorfields.
 He later moved with his wife Gywnneth to Forest Row in Sussex but used to spend Christmas in Hildenborough with his relatives.

 World War I Victoria Cross recipient, William Allison White (1894–1974) has a memorial headstone in Hildenborough churchyard.

 Andy Titterrell, England and British Lions rugby player lived in Hildenborough.

 Demography

 At the 2001 UK census, the Hildenborough electoral ward had a population of 4,588.
 The ethnicity was 98.7% white, 0.6% mixed race, 0.4% Asian, 0.1% black and 0.2% other.
 The place of birth of residents was 94.3% United Kingdom, 0.6% Republic of Ireland, 1.7% other Western European countries, and 3.4% elsewhere.
 Religion was recorded as 78.8% Christian, 0.1% Buddhist, 0.2% Hindu, 0% Sikh, 0.1% Jewish, and 0.2% Muslim.
 12.6% were recorded as having no religion, 0.4% had an alternative religion and 7.6% did not state their religion.

 The economic activity of residents aged 16–74 was 39.1% in full-time employment, 13.5% in part-time employment, 10.9% self-employed, 1.5% unemployed, 2.4% students with jobs, 3.2% students without jobs, 17.1% retired, 7.8% looking after home or family, 2.8% permanently sick or disabled and 1.7% economically inactive for other reasons.
 The industry of employment of residents was 13.4% retail, 9.3% manufacturing, 7.2% construction, 17.6% real estate, 9.2% health and social work, 10.2% education, 5.5% transport and communications, 3.9% public administration, 3.2% hotels and restaurants, 12.5% finance, 1.5% agriculture and 6.5% other.
 Compared with national figures, the ward had a relatively high proportion of workers in education, finance and real estate.
 There were a relatively low proportion in manufacturing, public administration, hotels and restaurants.
 Of the ward's residents aged 16–74, 25.9% had a higher education qualification or the equivalent, compared with 19.9% nationwide.